 5:30 In Search of Chemozoa | boredomresearch

 boredomresearch will discuss their artwork In Search of Chemozoa, an experimental film produced in collaboration with Arizona Cancer Evolution Center, which responds to mythical creatures documented in scientific literature to reveal tensions and interconnections between human and planetary health.
-The artists will provide an insight into their interdisciplinary techniques and processes, which combine computer animation, filmed environments, and scientific speculation to weave a poetic narrative that introduces new ideas emerging from science research.
+The artists will provide an insight into their interdisciplinary techniques and processes, which combine computer animation, filmed environments, and scientific speculation to weave a poetic narrative that introduces new ideas emerging from specific research.

 6:00 Is there anybody out there?
 Search for extraterrestrial life with the EELS robot | Hiro Ono

 Are we alone in the universe?
 This is arguably one of the most profound questions of humanity.
 The answer may lie in the underground ocean of Enceladus, a small icy moon of Saturn.
-In his talk, Hiro Ono will explain how the Jet Propulsion Laboratory is prototyping a snake-like robot called EELS, which could one day go down the crevasse of this Enceladus to search for extant extraterrestrial life.
-To demonstrate EELS’s capability, the JPL team will test the robot on Athabasca Glacier in Canada starting September 2022.
+In his talk, Hiro Ono will explain how the Jet Propulsion Laboratory is prototyping a snake-like robot called EELS, which could one day go down the crevasse of Enceladus to search for extant extraterrestrial life.
+To demonstrate EELS’ capability, the JPL team will test the robot on Athabasca Glacier in Canada starting in September 2022.

 Hiro Ono is the Principle Investigator of the EELS Project at JPL.
 Besides EELS, he also supports the Mars 2020 Rover (M2020) Mission as a rover operator driver.
 Before joining JPL in 2013, he was an assistant professor at Keio University in Japan.
-He graduated from MIT with a PhD in Aeronautics and Astronautics in 2012.
+He graduated from MIT with a Ph.D. in Aeronautics and Astronautics in 2012.
 He is the father of a 6-year-old princess.
 Go Red Sox and Hanshin Tigers!

 6:30 Space/Opera: The Constellation of Star Choir | The Industry